tytydraco/yessleep/out/Something_followed_me_home_Im_not_sure_if_I_should_trust_it.md

 *Thud… Thud… Thud…*

-He was coming.
+They were coming.

-*WHY IS HE COMING?*
+*WHY WERE THEY COMING?*

 I decided then that I *could* be fast enough — I'd run to the fourth floor, get inside my apartment, and be safe.